 Day 11 – Highland Main to Edinburgh

 Travel by train to Edinburgh, passing through the mountainous central Highlands.
-We arrive at lunchtime for an afternoon at leisure.
+You arrive at lunchtime for an afternoon at leisure.
 Why not visit Edinburgh Castle, the Royal Yacht Britannia or take a stroll up the Royal Mile?

 Day 12 – Abbotsford, Melrose & Rosslyn

 You travel along the Borders Railway to Tweedbank and transfer to Abbotsford House, Sir Walter Scott's 'romance of stone and mortar'.
 Following a guided tour and lunch (included), you continue to the elegant ruin of Melrose Abbey and the lavishly decorated Rosslyn Chapel.
 Road travel by private transport.

 Please note - this tour involves a lot of walking on uneven ground.

 Please note - hotels can be subject to change

 - All rail travel as stated in standard class